shigeyukey/shige-addons-wiki/src/anki-leaderboard.md

 1. By default, there are public groups for Medicine, Language, and Pokemon. (password 1234)<br>
 1. If you want to delete the group, please contact me.<br>
 1. If you do not set a password, an error will occur.
 If anyone can enter, please include the pass in your group name.<br>

+## 🤝Friends
+* You can add users to friends and display them like a group.
+They will not be notified of your name.

+## 🗝️Account
+* You can Sign-up, Log-in, Delete account, Log-out, Change user name, and Bio.
+* Do not use anything in your name or Bio that would be offensive to other users.

 <br>

 ## 📈XP formula